 This new feature has been developed with the users’ safety and mental health front of mind.
 Yubo understands that triggering and harmful words are not universal, different words have different effects depending on the individual, who has used this word and the context the word has been used in.
 Giving individuals control of their experience means that alongside being able to report harmful behaviour, Yubo users can quickly and easily block conversations that they find upsetting.

 Margaux Liquard, Lead Safety Manager at Yubo says, “There is nothing more important to us than the safety and wellbeing of our users.
 The introduction of our Muted Words feature is another step we are taking to ensure that everyone can use the app without fear of judgement or harassment, and empower our community to choose what they want or don’t want to be exposed to.
 As more and more young people connect online it’s never been more imperative to educate them on online behaviours and the consequences that certain words can have on others.”

 Alongside the introduction of Muted Words, Yubo is also helping to combat online bullying through different partnerships and in-app campaigns.
 To help change behaviour and educate its user base on the impacts of bullying it is working alongside the NCMEC (US), Childnet and The Diana Award (UK), E-enfance (France) and Save the Children (Denmark).

 Yubo aims to proactively educate its users on how to safely operate online as well as create a secure environment on the app.
-The launch of Muted Words builds upon Yubo's existing safety features launched earlier this year that prevents the sharing of personal information or inappropriate messages by intervening in real-time.
-If a user is about to share sensitive information, such as a personal number, address or an inappropriate image they'll receive a pop up from Yubo highlighting the dangers of sharing this information.
+The launch of Muted Words builds upon Yubo's existing safety features launched earlier this year that prevent the sharing of personal information or inappropriate messages by intervening in real-time.
+If a user is about to share sensitive information, such as a personal number, address or an inappropriate image they'll receive a pop-up alert from Yubo highlighting the dangers of sharing this information.